-Natural and beauty makeup is about balancing features through contouring like highlighting and shading.
+Natural and beauty makeup is about balancing features through contouring, highlighting and shading.
 Therefore, you can change the perceived distance between features or how prominent something looks.

-For example, if eyes look close-set, we use a highlighter in the inner corners of the eyes to create the illusion that they are set further apart.
+For example, if eyes look close-set, we use a highlighter in the inner corners of the eyes to create the illusion that they are further apart.
 Likewise, we use a highlighter on cheeks to push someone’s face out wider, balancing a long face.
 Shading can make a feature look less prominent.
 And so on.

 When creating characters, we use the same principles.
 We can also use these principles in reverse to go against the norm, creating quirks or oddness in a face.